vitest-dev/vitest/docs/config/index.md

 ```

 ::: tip
-Make sure that your files are not excluded by `watchExclude`.
+Make sure that your files are not excluded by [`server.watch.ignored`](https://vitejs.dev/config/server-options.html#server-watch).
 :::

 ### coverage<NonProjectOption />